stelzinga/MF/Management_Framework-Appendix.md

 Other technology aspects can come into play e.g., cloud technology, virtualisation technology etc.

-Data
+#### Data
 Data is assumed to be included in Server Apps in the Conceptual Framework.
 This is practically correct: Data used by User Apps is available on Server Apps.
 However, Data driven Companies need to consider Data *corruption*.
 That is to say, the infrastructure and software that use that Data function as if it is BAU but the Data itself is (partially) missing and/or the content has been incorrectly updated.
 As such, companies often make, and keep, of copy of their Data, potentially at a secured location, at frequent intervals to be able to put back a *last known correct* version of the Data on the Server Apps.
 A copy kept for a certain time is called *data backup*.

 Staff
 In the Conceptual Framework, Staff is deemed available as a single resilient level as opposed to for example User Apps which can have a Primary and Secondary instance.
 However, in reality the availability of Staff may not be guaranteed.
 Typical Scenarios could be severe Pandemics, terrorist attacks like '9/11 twin tower attack' or War in which Staff can be affected up to no availability.
 For Companies with Offices in several Countries it may be considered to have cross-country resilience with the Staff performing Operations split across different Countries.
 This is however, not always an option and it potentially brings its own challenges and thus Cost.

-Tertiary Components
+#### Tertiary Components
 The Conceptual Model uses a dual approach of recovery i.e., Primary and Secondary.
-It is of course possible to have further resilience by adding a third level or Tertiary Components or have a hybrid model where more critical Components have such tertiary components.
+It is of course possible to have further resilience by adding a third level or Tertiary Components or have a hybrid model where more critical Components have such Tertiary Components, see also above regarding the complexity of Secondary Components.

+#### Recovery Efficiency
+No mention was made on how efficient a specific Recovery will be.
+In theory, such efficiency could be rated to say High, Medium or Low and that could be used in the assessment of the Impact.
+However, in the Conceptual Framework, such additional ratings are not deemed very relevant.
+The reason is that the number of use cases of Unavailability, combined with the business on any given day already provides for a vast range of possible Impacts.
+Adding a dimension of Recovery Efficiency is not going to improve on the speed of Recovery.

-Sector Considerations
+#### Sector Considerations
 The above assumes the Company decides on how whether they will be able to recover and how urgent this recovery is.
-However, depending on the Sector a Company operates in, rules and regulations may require various aspects of the Company's resilience.
-This is typically the case for Banks, which are deemed to uphold the economy for a Country for example.
+However, depending on the Sector a Company operates in, laws and regulations may stipulate various aspects of the Company's resilience.
+This is typically the case for (significant) Banks, which are deemed to uphold the economy for a Country for example.

-Urgency
+#### Urgency
 Up to this point the conceptual framework has not discussed the desirable speed at which recovery should or can be achieved (this also links to the Criticality of Activities discussed above).
 There are various metrics used in BCM to establish the time a Recovery can take before Operations continue.
 Two recurring terms are RTO and RPO.
-Recovery Time Objective is the desired *timespan* within which a Component is recovered.
+Recovery Time Objective is the desired *time-span* within which a Component is recovered.
 Recovery Point Objective states the *point in time* from which Data needs to be available for Operations to continue without noticeable impact.
 Practically speaking, RPO deals with how frequent backups of Data are made and how long backups take.
 RTO deals with how long it takes to switch to a secondary component including putting back a backup.
 Shorter RTOs and tighter RPOs mean the Recovery Processes need to be more optimal, which comes at a Cost.

-Cost
+#### Cost
 No Consideration was given to Cost.
 The framework presented above looks merely at how to look at the problem of Business Continuity, not at which cost this can be achieved.
 Obviously, the more resilient a company becomes the more it is likely to Cost.
 Not just in terms of the purchase of Secondary Components, but also the cost of the BCM Staff to maintain the framework up to date, the cost of maintaining potentially many backups of Data secured, the Cost of optimising the Recovery Process -which may include purchase of better Sub-Components- to make it faster, etc.
 ________________________________________
 ## Trends (Framework)